kubohiroya/racetrack-economy-model/README.md

 ## Simulator

+The simulator is hosted on GitHub Pages: https://kubohiroya.github.io/rtecon/

 - The x-axis corresponds to locations.
 As Krugman's simulation is configured circumferentially, the locations on the far left and right should be considered to be connected.